 Our major findings are as follows.
 First, the free self-selection into the daytime training sessions led to a low take-up rate of 34 participants out of the 85 invited business owners, while the average take-up rate for the experimental training programs including those for microfinance clients was about 65 percent, according to the excellent review of these studies by McKenzie and Woodruff (2012).
 Second, the participants tended to be owners of smaller enterprises in terms of sales revenues and those with experience of working at large formal-sector factories and with experience of participating in other training programs.
 These results suggest that those who had lower opportunity (or time) costs and were aware of the value of learning new knowledge tended to participate in our training program.
 Third, the combined effects of the training itself and the self-selection on value added and profits are positive and significant even after the unobservable fixed effects of business owners are controlled for, while the combined effects on sales revenues are insignificant.
-The results remain qualitatively similar when the self-selection effect is mitigated by employing the difference-in-difference propensity-score matching method, even which will not control for potential differences in unobservables correlated with the choice to participate in the training program.
+The results remain qualitatively similar when the self-selection effect is mitigated by employing the difference-in-difference propensity-score matching method.
 By contrast, the participation in other training programs in the past is found to increase sales revenues, not value added or profits.
 These results suggest that the participants made efforts to reduce wasted materials and activities following the KAIZEN training.